adrpar/asciidoctor-confluence-adf/README.md

 > As a result, some code may reflect an iterative or "vibe coding" style.
 > The codebase will be gradually cleaned up and refactored for clarity and maintainability.

+## Configuration

+This project uses document attributes for configuration.
+Document attributes can be set:
+- In your AsciiDoc file header
+- Via command line with `-a attribute=value`

+See [document-attributes.md](./doc/document-attributes.md) for detailed documentation.

+> **Warning:**
+> Be careful about blank lines in your AsciiDoc document header.
+Any blank line signals the end of the header, which means document attributes defined after that blank line will not be processed correctly.

 ---

 ## Macro Support